Nepal Trekking Difficulty Level

 - The trekking may extend up to one month or more

-- Mountaineering and expedition journey are some examples of strenuous treks.
+- Mountaineering and expedition journeys are some examples of strenuous treks.